Ly0n/awesome-robotic-tooling/README.md

 * [iceoryx](https://github.com/eclipse/iceoryx) - an IPC middleware for POSIX-based systems
 * [cantools](https://github.com/eerimoq/cantools) - CAN BUS tools in Python 3
 * [libuavcan](https://github.com/UAVCAN/libuavcan) - is an open lightweight protocol designed for reliable communication in aerospace and robotic applications over robust vehicular networks such as CAN bus.
+* [opendbc](https://github.com/commaai/opendbc) - The project to democratize access to the decoder ring of your car.
+* [cabana](https://github.com/commaai/cabana) - CAN visualizer and DBC maker

 ### Security